-920 South Boulevard is located in the southwest corner Section 34 and consists of a two-story house and a small storage shed on lot that is approximately two and a half acres in size.
+920 South Boulevard is located in the southwest corner Section 34 and consists of a two story house and a small storage shed on lot that is approximately 2.5 acres.
 The property is primarily flat and the house is setback slightly from South Boulevard.
 There are large deciduous and evergreen trees between the house and the road, and the rear of the lot has a large number of trees.
 A small storage shed is on the east side of the property and a gravel driveway enters the site between the house and the shed.

-The Colonial Revival style, two-story, side gable house with Craftsman details, faces South Boulevard.
-It has a rectangular footprint, with a one-story wing on the west gable end, and a one-story addition to the east gable end.
-The house and west wing sit on a raised foundation of decorative concrete block that resembles rusticated stone.
-The house walls are sided with what appears to be asbestos-cement shingle siding.
-The symmetrical five bay wide front façade has a center entrance with a single door flanked on each side with a narrow double hung window.
-The one bay wide gable-roof porch is supported by pillars, has a dentil cornice and cornice returns.
-The pediment contains raised decorative woodwork in a splay pattern.
+The Colonial Revival style two and half story, side gable house with Craftsman details, faces South Boulevard, has a rectangular footprint, with a one-story ell on the west gable end, and a one-story addition to the east gable end.
+The house and west ell sit on a raised foundation of decorative concrete block that resembles rusticated stone.
+The symmetrical five bay wide front façade has a center entrance with a single door flanked on each side with a narrow double hung window as sidelights.
+The one bay wide gable pedimented front porch roof is supported by pillars, has a dentil cornice and cornice returns.
+The pediment contains a decorative splay design.

-All of the symmetrically arranged windows are four-over-one double hung with four vertical panes in the upper sash.
-Each bay has one window at the first and second floor levels.
-The tops of the second floor windows touch the eave and the center window above the entrance is shorter than the remaining second floor windows.
-The asphalt shingle covered gable roof has brick chimneys near both ends.
-The flat roofed one-story wing on the west end has remnants of a balustrade on the house wall at the second floor.
-There is a group of three double hung windows in the center of the wing's front wall.
+All of the symmetrically arranged windows are double hung with four vertical panes in the upper sash and one pane in the lower sash.
+Each bay has one window at the first and second floor with the tops of the second floor windows at the eave and the center window above the entrance being shorter.
+The asphalt covered gable roof has brick chimneys near both ends.

-The west elevation of the wing has a three-sided bay containing windows on all sides, and the main house has a door and one window at the second floor, and two narrow double hung windows in the attic in line with the second floor door and window.
+The flat roofed one story ell on the west end appears to be original and there are remnants of a balustrade on the house wall above the roof.
+There is a group of three double hung windows in the center of the ell's front wall.
+The west elevation has a three-sided bay containing windows on all sides, and the main house has a door and one window at the second floor, and two narrow double hung windows in the attic placed above the door and window.

-The back of the house has a central door covered with a shed roof porch next to an enclosed gable-roof entry to the cellar door.
+The back of the house has a central door covered with a shed roof porch next to a one story gable roof structure to access the basement door.
 Double hung windows are located on both sides, and the second floor contains three matching windows spaced equally in the center of the second floor.
 The west ell has a rectangular shaped window in the center.

-The east end of the house has a one-story, gable roof, sunroom that was previously a porch.
-It has a brick walls with one-over-one double hung windows surrounding all three sides and a door in the center of the gable end that accesses a set of steps.
-The second floor of the main house has two windows and there is a single window centered in the attic.
+The east end of the house has a one story gable roof sunroom addition.
+It has a brick base with one over one double hung windows surrounding all three sides and a door in the center of the gable end that accesses a set of steps.
+The second floor of the main house has two windows and there is a single centered window in the attic.

-The one-story, gable roof shed is located to the northeast of the house and is rectangular in form with a one-story shed roof addition to the north.
+The one story gable roof shed is located to the north east of the house and is rectangular in form with a one story shed roof addition to the north.
 The shed has vertical wood siding and an asphalt covered roof.
 The west gable end has two swing-out doors.
 The addition on the north side has corrugated metal walls and roof.
 There is a small window opening on the north side.
 The shed is in fair to poor condition.